 For example, suppose you are considering calling a friend on your mobile phone.
 You decide that talking with her for 10 minutes would give you a benefit that you value at about \$7.
 Your mobile phone plan costs you \$40 per month plus \$0.50 per minute for whatever calls you make.
 You usually talk for 100 minutes a month, so your total monthly bill is \$90 (\$0.50 per minute times 100 minutes, plus the \$40 fixed fee).
 Under these circumstances, should you make the call?
-You might be tempted to reason as follows: 'Because I pay \$90 for 100 minutes of calling each month, marginal change a small incremental adjustment to a plan of action the average minute on the phone costs me \$0.90.
+You might be tempted to reason as follows: 'Because I pay \$90 for 100 minutes of calling each month, opportunity cost the best alternative that must be given up to obtain some item opportunity cost marginal change a small incremental adjustment to a plan of action the average minute on the phone costs me \$0.90.
 So a 10-minute call costs \$9.
 Because that \$9 cost is greater than the \$7 benefit, I am going to skip the call.'
 That conclusion is wrong, however.
-Although the average cost of a 10-minute call is \$9, the marginal cost-the amount your bill increases if you make the extra call - is only \$5.
+Although the average cost of a 10-minute call is \$9, the marginal cost the amount your bill increases if you make the extra call is only \$5.
 You will make the right decision only by comparing the marginal benefit and the marginal cost.
 Because the marginal benefit of \$7 is greater than the marginal cost of \$5, you should make the call.
 This is a principle that people innately understand: Mobile phone users with unlimited calls (that is, phone calls that are free at the margin) are often prone to make long and frivolous calls.